-- Current behavior (violating driving rules at Burning Man is cause for revocation of your license, impound of the vehicle, and possible ejection from the event)
+- Current behavior (violating driving rules at Burning Man is cause for revocation of your license, ejection of the vehicle and/or the operator from the event)

-The following vehicles are NOT allowed as Disabled Person’s Vehicles:
+The following vehicles are NOT allowed as Accessibility Vehicles:

 - Vehicles larger than standard-sized pickup trucks/SUVs.

-- Vehicles longer than 20 feet and wider or taller than 7 feet are generally disallowed.
+- Vehicles over 20 feet long and wider or taller than 7 feet are generally disallowed.